The Algorithmic Geometry of Decompression Schedules: Introduction

 \section{Introduction}

-A decompression plan specifies how a diver should ascend from depth, possibly pausing at discrete stops and switching gases, so as to control risk while minimising wasted time by minimising total decompression time.
-Classical models, from Haldane’s staged decompression and Workman’s linear “$M$-values” to Buhlmann’s ZH-series and Thalmann’s VVal-18, idealise tissues as first-order perfusion compartments that approach an inspired inert partial pressure and impose affine depth-dependent ceilings on tolerated supersaturation \cite{Boycott1908, Workman1965,Buehlmann1983,USNManualRev7}.
-Practical implementation overlays additional feasibility constraints: limits on oxygen partial pressure (ppO$_2$) to avoid toxicity, and bounds on the “equivalent narcotic depth” (END) that depend on whether oxygen is treated as narcotic, both interpretations appearing in agency guidance \cite{USNManualRev6, USNManualRev7, NOAADivingManual6}.
+A decompression plan specifies how a diver should ascend from depth, possibly pausing at discrete stops and switching gases, so as to control risk while minimising unnecessary total decompression time.
+Classical models, from Haldane's staged decompression and Workman's linear ``$M$ values''\cite{Baker1998} to B\"uhlmann's ZH-series and Thalmann's VVal-18, idealise tissues as first order perfusion compartments that approach an inspired inert partial pressure and impose affine depth dependent ceilings on tolerated supersaturation \cite{Boycott1908,Workman1965,Buehlmann1984,USNManualRev7}.
+Practical implementation overlays additional feasibility constraints such as limits on oxygen partial pressure (ppO$_2$) to avoid toxicity and bounds on the equivalent narcotic depth (END).
+END conventions differ in whether oxygen is treated as narcotic, both interpretations appear in agency guidance \cite{USNManualRev6,USNManualRev7,NOAADivingManual6}.

-We formalise decompression planning as an optimal control problem \cite{Liberzon2012} defined on continuous depth trajectories $z(\cdot)$ and measurable gas selections $g(\cdot)$.
-The model incorporates ppO$_2$ and END feasibility, affine supersaturation ceilings of the form $M_i(z)=a_i+b_i\Pa(z)$, and convex penalties in normalised oversaturation.
-Ambient pressure is given by $\Pa(z)=\Po+\gamma z$, and inspired partial pressures are offset by an alveolar water-vapour term $w$.
-Within this framework we derive several structural and computational results that underlie empirical decompression practice.
-We first show that an optimal solution exists in a relaxed gas class, and that, up to $\varepsilon$-optimality, one may restrict attention to profiles comprising finitely many constant-depth holds separated by maximal-rate ascents and piecewise-constant gas choices.
-Under a mild monotonicity assumption on inert fraction along the ascent, the optimal depth trajectory is itself monotone, with bang–bang vertical rates between the holds.